iukadike/blog/_posts/2025-06-30-hub-spoke-lab.md

 - Deploy VMs in spoke VNets to simulate app & DB tiers

-This lab project would have a centralized service like a firewall to enforce a uniform security policy and reduce duplication of effort.
-All traffic from either spoke network would be routed through the firewall (hub network).
-To achieve this, I made use of custom route tables to force all egress through the Azure Firewall.
-This helps organizations implement inspection, logging, and access control at a single point.
+This lab project uses a centralized service, the Azure Firewall, to enforce a uniform security policy and reduce duplicated effort.
+All traffic from either spoke network is routed through the firewall in the hub network.
+To achieve this, I used custom route tables to force all egress traffic through the Azure Firewall.
+This design helps organizations implement inspection, logging, and access control at a single point.

 ### Modular Design